The Jamaica Constabulary Force (JCF) has long lamented the shortage or absence of resources to get the job done effectively.

 Recently the Force announced it was operating with 50% of the resources it needs to get the job done.
 Having served in the JCF I understand the seriousness of not having even the most basic resource to do the job.

-On the other hand I was also witness to the JCF’s lack of management, which resulted in exceptional waste and duplication of efforts, further complicating the resource issue.
+On the other hand, I was also a witness to the JCF’s lack of management, which resulted in exceptional waste and duplication of efforts, further complicating the resource issue.

 Late 1987 I was temporally transferred to Constant Spring along with three other men, Allen Gauntlet, Keith Skully and O Marston otherwise called (Fat-Ball), Marston was somewhat portly, hence the moniker.
 None of us was full transferred in Force Orders from The Mobile Reserve where we were officially stationed, we were simply sent to fill the vacuüm which was left from the transfer of then Detective Sargent Cornwall (bigga) Ford, a legend, who had just been transferred to the Flying Squad, based at the Kingston Central Police compound.

 For the record, never let anyone tell you that name brand-cops do nothing to bend the crime curve south.
 Determined criminals have escalated crime, determined cops bend the curve south.